/

 • Lack of industry knowledge: From understanding restaurant lingo to mastering the fast-paced rhythm of the kitchen, there’s a steep learning curve for new workers.

-• High turnover rates: While each quarter of 2023 showed decreasing turnover, the industry still grapples with higher rates than it did pre-pandemic—and its quit rate of 5.1% remains the highest among all sectors.
+• High turnover rates: The industry still grapples with higher rates than it did pre-pandemic.
 Without the strong sense of camaraderie and belonging that often develops in seasoned teams, new hires may be more prone to leaving if they feel overwhelmed or unsupported.

 Strategies for nurturing new restaurant hires